amansekhon888/Avaxmodule4/README.md

 Players can purchase ammunition using their coins by calling the `buyAmmo` function.
 This function deducts the specified amount of coins from the player's balance and provides them with the corresponding amount of bullets.

+### Viewing Current Values

+Players can take count of their killPoints, coins, and bullets by calling `values` function.
+This function returns the current statistical figures of total killPoints accumulated, coins, and bullets left.

 ## Security

 - Ensure that only trusted addresses have ownership of the contract to prevent unauthorized modifications.